wtPLSQL/wtPLSQL/docs/demo/Trigger-Test.md

 ---

 ## Triggers
 There are many kinds of triggers.
-All of them use PL/SQL to define actions taken when the the trigger is activated.
+All of them use PL/SQL to define actions taken when the trigger is activated.

 The "Database PL/SQL Language Reference" (11.2) [groups triggers](https://docs.oracle.com/cd/E11882_01/appdev.112/e25519/create_trigger.htm#BABBJHHG) this way:
 * Simple DML Trigger